oscarenglish18-lgtm/CorpusCompiler/README.md

 fixed-size sample deterministically.
 Every corpus it produces is identified by a short self-describing key, so that anyone holding the same source exports can regenerate an identical corpus the same inscriptions, in the same order.
-Inscriptions are compiled into each corpus as they appear in stone.

 Written in standard-library Python.
 No third-party dependencies.